HFooladi/bayesoptimol/README.md

 # bayesoptimol
-Bayesian optmization and active learning in drug discovery
+Bayesian optimization and active learning in drug discovery